imlakshay08/waste-management-system/README.md

 ### Acknowledgment:

-Special thanks to [@janakbist](https://github.com/janakbist/) for their contributions to this project.
+Special thanks and credits to [@janakbist](https://github.com/janakbist/), thank you for this sir.

 ### Requirements: